 If an employee fails to comply with the Code, this may result in disciplinary action, including termination of employment.
 We expect employees to report any breaches and, if any applicable laws have been broken, we will report this to the relevant authorities.
 Every year, we publish the number of Code of Conduct breaches that result in a disciplinary action warranting a written warning or termination of employment, to demonstrate our commitment to managing this serious issue.

 Senior management and members of the Board are obliged to certify their compliance with the Code each year.
-The Oil Search Integrity Committee, consisting of all members of the Executive Leadership Team, Head of Assurance and Compliance, General Manager Stakeholder Engagement and Social Responsibility and the Compliance Manager, reports to the Board and its Committees on material breaches of the Code and corrective action taken.
+The Oil Search Integrity Committee - which consists of all members of the Executive Leadership Team, Head of Assurance and Compliance, General Manager Stakeholder Engagement and Social Responsibility and the Compliance Manager - reports to the Board and its Committees on material breaches of the Code and corrective action taken.

 Our procedure on corruption prevention outlines our expectations in relation to: